tommit1970/websiteHerstadSkole/README.md

 # websiteHerstadSkole
 The ultimate website for music teachers in Norway.
+FagFornyelsen 2020 implemented.